frankframework/frank-manual/docs/source/helloIbis.rst

 Hello World Source Code
 =======================

-In this page we study the example Frank given in :ref:`installationLinux`.
+In this section we study the example Frank given in :ref:`installationLinux`.

 Frank
 -----